 Today everything has changed.
 To say that fragmentation has diluted the playing field of advertising would be an understatement.
 But for lacking of a better explanation, that’s exactly what has happened.
 Just count the possible radio stations broadcasting in your market.
 Better yet, how many online or App radio stations can you access?
 Television is no longer one platform but rather an assortment of devices and applications.
 You can watch over the air, cable, satellite, from your phone and even online on different platforms such as ROKU, AppleTV, Hulu, Netflix, and the list goes on.
 It’s just plain mind boggling.
 You can watch on a scheduled basis, record it while it plays and rewind during, or on demand.
 All these choices make it more difficult to get your arms around a large audience.
 You are now required to be skillfully creative.

 So to land this plane I would like to rephrase the statement:

 ADVERTISING AS WE KNOW IT DOESN’T WORK ANYMORE.

 If you want to be successful in advertising today, you have to be both smarter than the average bear and become more targeted in your approach.
 Your creativity is more important than ever and you would do well to up your game creatively rather than adopting the attitude of buying the so called BIGGEST station.
 Most novice advertisers have wasted tons of money with that strategy.
-The basics of branding, calls to action, emotional appeal, and the rest are all still valid, but you need to know the advertising universe and who you are wanting to reach and where to find them.
-Define your market then investigate what sources of information best reach this market and then as always be creative in reaching out and touching that customer emotionally.
+The basics of branding, calls to action, emotional appeals, and the rest are all still valid, but you need to know the advertising universe, who you are wanting to reach, and where to find them.
+Define your market, then investigate what sources of information best reach this market, and then as always be creative in reaching out and touching that customer emotionally.
 Today it is much less a large fishnet approach but a targeted one that will work best.